samasrinivas/kafkautomation/README.md

   - Resources use `for_each` maps keyed by topic/subject/acl/service-account id
   - Topics include `lifecycle { prevent_destroy = true }` — do not remove topics without discussion
   - Schemas use `format = "AVRO"` and load content with `file(each.value.schema_file)`
-  - Service accounts auto-generate API keys and store credentials in GitHub secrets
+  - Service accounts auto-generate API keys and store credentials as **environment-scoped** GitHub secrets
 - **Remote state:** S3 backend configured via workflow `-backend-config` using `TF_BUCKET_STATE` and `AWS_REGION`; keys are scoped per `<PROJECT>/<ENV>`

 ### Secrets and Variables (GitHub Actions)